-The U.S. freight rail network moves the raw goods and finished products that fuel the American economy, from the electricity powering businesses to the consumer goods filling shopping carts.
+The U.S. freight rail network moves the raw goods and finished products that fuel the American economy, from the industrial materials that supply our factories to the consumer goods filling shopping carts.

 This critical, efficient and cost-effective network is the best in the world thanks to railroads’ billions of dollars in annual investments.
-The U.S. Department of Transportation expects total freight demand to grow 41% from 2015 to 2040, which means the improvements made today are even more important for world-class service, tomorrow.
+The U.S. Department of Transportation expects total freight demand to grow 30% by 2040.
+This means the improvements made today are even more important for world-class service tomorrow.

 - Privately Owned: The vast majority of America’s freight railroads own, build, maintain, operate and pay for their infrastructure with little or no government assistance.

-- Policy-Enabled: Smart public policy gives railroads the opportunity to make enough money to maintain and modernize the 140,000-mile rail network.
+- Self-sufficient: Smart public policy allows railroads to earn the revenue they need to maintain and modernize their nearly 140,000-mile rail network.

 Keeping American Industries Globally Competitive

-From automakers to homebuilders, manufacturers and utilities, nearly every goods-related industry relies on rail to get their goods to market in the U.S. and beyond.
+Nearly every goods-related industry relies on rail to get its products to market in the U.S. and beyond.
+These industries include automakers, homebuilders, manufacturers and utilities.

 Improving Rail Safety